SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/examples.md

 * **Response**: Each recipient who clicks a link, such as a new product page, is recorded in the system.
 This allows you to gauge the interest among all recipients across multiple mailings.

 * **Prospect list**: If you are launching a new product, recipients can register their interest in the product by clicking the "Send me more info" link.
-Those who click the link can be added to a static selection in SuperOffice CRM, which sales staff can use to manage further contact with these customers.
+Those who click the link can be added to a [static selection][3], which sales staff can use to manage further contact with these customers.

 * **Follow-ups for salespersons in SuperOffice CRM**: One alternative to the prospect list in the example above is to generate a to-do or meeting for salespersons / customer contacts for each link click.
 A click on the "Contact me" link could, for example, generate a follow-up in SuperOffice CRM of type "Phone out" for the contact for that customer.
 In addition, the follow-up can be linked to a project in SuperOffice CRM, such as a marketing campaign.